smdn/Smdn.TPSmartHomeDevices/README.md

 |-|-|
 |[![NuGet](https://img.shields.io/nuget/v/Smdn.TPSmartHomeDevices.MacAddressEndPoint.svg)](https://www.nuget.org/packages/Smdn.TPSmartHomeDevices.MacAddressEndPoint/)|[Smdn.TPSmartHomeDevices.MacAddressEndPoint](./src/Smdn.TPSmartHomeDevices.MacAddressEndPoint/)|

-`Smdn.TPSmartHomeDevices.MacAddressEndPoint` is an extension library that allows MAC addresses to be used to specify device endpoints, instead of IP addresses or host names.
+`Smdn.TPSmartHomeDevices.MacAddressEndPoint` is an extension library that enables to use MAC addresses to specify the device endpoints, instead of IP addresses or host names.
 This library also enables to support following changes of the device endpoint in network where IP addresses are dynamic, such as networks using DHCP.

 See [this example](./examples/Smdn.TPSmartHomeDevices.MacAddressEndPoint/MacAddressResolution/) for using MAC addresses to identify the Tapo and Kasa devices.